ET Speaks From Home

 chinese wedding gifts

-From a Relative/Friend:
+From a relative or friend:

 Mr V kindly shared this photo below with us.
 This is the type of jewellery they gave to his wife 30 years ago.